Kris1511/New-portfolio/README.md

 # Portfolio-Template
-This is the sample Portfolio Template for Freshers, Designed using HTML, CSS and JavaScript
+This is my New Portfolio Template, Designed using HTML, CSS and JavaScript